TenzinJam/TenzinJamyangSubmission/submissions/readme.md

      - Bar Char to show "Artists' Popularity Ranking"
      - Simple Graph Plot to show "Fluctuations in an Artist's music's Danceability Across Years/Albums".
 Artist = "Drake"
      - Scatter Plot showing "Correlation Between Artist's Valence Feature and Number of Followers"
-     - Try creating at least one Pie Chart.

 5. ***.gitignore(file):*** some files we don't need pushed up for security reasons:
    - .cache